-International luxury brands are increasing collaboration with Chinese e-commerce sites for High-end fashion products.
-While there are concerns over whether deal sites are a good fit for luxury brands, the jaw-dropping sales such events engender-coupled with the success of Deal moon’s partnership with high-end retailers including Newman Marcus, Berger Goodman, and Strongroom-demonstrates that Chinese consumers are less hesitant.
+As high-end fashion products become increasingly popular in China, international luxury brands are forging partnerships with Chinese e-commerce sites.
+Despite concerns about whether deal sites are a suitable platform for luxury brands, the staggering sales generated by such events, combined with the success of Deal moon’s collaborations with high-end retailers like Newman Marcus, Berger Goodman, and Strongroom, indicate that Chinese consumers are less hesitant.

 2. DealAM.com (找丢网)

 Founded in 2009, Deal Am is another site that mainly focuses on Chinese-American audiences.
 It offers deals in categories such as electronics, apparel, skincare, and others from over 3,000 merchants, according to its website.

 The site also manages more than 10 accounts on Sino Weibo and WeChat, two of China’s most popular social media platforms.
 Unlike many other shopping deals sites where promotions on various categories of goods are aggregated on one site, Deal Am has designated different social media accounts to share content and deals on different categories of goods.